 The DNS Low Oblique Transition exercise is one of the most effective ways to train the lateral core, oblique sling system, and hip stabilizers.
 At Life in Motion Chiropractic, we frequently incorporate this exercise into rehabilitation programs for patients experiencing hip instability, low back discomfort, lateral hip pain, or difficulty maintaining pelvic control during movement.
 If you are searching for a Livonia chiropractor who incorporates evidence-based rehabilitation with DNS principles, this exercise highlights exactly how we help patients build long-term stability.

-This movement is rooted in Dynamic Neuromuscular Stabilization (DNS), a method based on developmental kinesiology and supported by emerging research in spinal stabilization and motor control.
-Studies, such as those published by the National Institutes of Health, emphasize the importance of controlled, neuromuscularly guided strengthening for reducing pain and improving functional movement.
+This movement is rooted in Dynamic Neuromuscular Stabilization (DNS), a method grounded in developmental kinesiology and supported by emerging research on spinal stabilization and motor control.
+Studies, such as those published by the National Institutes of Health, emphasize the importance of controlled, neuromuscularly guided strengthening to reduce pain and improve functional movement.

 How to Perform the DNS Low Oblique Transition:

-- Slowly lift your hip upward, feeling a contraction along the outer glute and oblique region.
+5. Slowly lift your hip, feeling a contraction along the outer glute and oblique regions.

 This exercise challenges your hip abductors, lateral core, and the deep stabilizers that support pelvic alignment.
 Because the movement is slow and controlled, it develops strength where the body needs it most—at transitional angles that traditional gym exercises often miss.